ibexa/documentation-developer/docs/guide/content_rendering.md

     {% endblock %}
     ```

         !!! caution
-    Custom template always need to extend `base_template()`.
-Morevoer, you have to check whether the `content` variable is defined to correctly display previously published Landing Page.
+        Custom template always needs to extend `base_template()`.
+Morevoer, you have to check whether the `content` variable is defined to correctly display a previously published Landing Page.
 Otherwise, you need to display `<div data-area="static"></div>` which is the place where you can put the new blocks.

     ### Landing Page blocks